Policy Optimization over Submanifolds for Linearly Constrained Feedback Synthesis: Introduction

-The machinery developed in the literature for optimization over manifolds heavily depends on having access to either the exponential mapping \cite{gabay1982minimizing, smith1994optimization} or a \emph{retraction}\footnote{ A better terminology here is \emph{graph projection}, however we stick with \emph{retraction} as used in other manifold optimization literature.} from its tangent bundle onto the manifold itself \cite{absil2009optimization}.
+The literature on optimization over manifolds often relies on having access to either the exponential mapping \cite{gabay1982minimizing, smith1994optimization}, or a \emph{retraction}\iftoggle{arXiv-version}{\footnote{A better terminology would be \emph{graph projection}; however, we adopt \emph{retraction} to be consistent with the manifold optimization literature.}}\, from its tangent bundle onto the manifold itself \cite{absil2009optimization}.
 However, due to the intricate geometry of the manifold of Schur stabilizing controllers, the exponential mapping is computationally expensive and a suitable retraction is generally not available.
 Furthermore, many useful constraints for optimal \ac{lqr} problems (such as \ac{olqr} or \ac{slqr}) inherit a linear structure.
-Therefore, it is pertinent to ask whether we can still exploit the intrinsic non-Euclidean geometry---induced by, say, the quadratic cost and linear dynamics, in optimal control problems as illustrated in \Cref{fig:motivation}--- circumventing the absence of a computationally feasible retraction.
+Hence, one may consider the Natural Gradient Descent approach of \cite{amari1998natural, amari1998why} in order to utilize this inherent geometry; however, this approach is not directly applicable to more involved submanifolds of stabilizing controllers.
+Nonetheless, it is pertinent to ask whether we can still exploit the intrinsic non-Euclidean geometry--induced by, say, the quadratic cost and linear dynamics, in optimal control problems as illustrated in \Cref{fig:motivation}-- by circumventing the absence of a computationally feasible retraction while guaranteeing stability.